Writing JSON with the JSONTemplater

 The fme:process-features(“NEIGHBORHOOD”) function will insert the results of our sub-template NEIGHBORHOOD as items in the array.

 For this example, we are using one of the slightly more advanced JSON templating expressions, the pipe |.
 As specified in the JSONiq documentation, the pipe is a dynamic object construction expression.
-What it means, in this case is, create each result of the sub-template as a separate object.
+What it means, in this case, is to create each sub-template result as a separate object.
 If we didn’t add these pipes, the resulting JSON document would not have the required commas between each neighborhood entry.

 root-expression.png